baratgabor/GridOS/README.md

 # GridOS
 Modular multitasking and command handling ingame script for Space Engineers.
 This script provides a framework for creating separate code modules to run on a single Programmable Block.

-Experimental version, frequent changes.
+Experimental version; frequent, breaking changes.
 Primarily made for my own use.

 Initial documentation; will be expanded later.